-The river Ganga that flows down from Shiva’s head represents the immortal stream of higher yogic awareness from planes and lokas beyond this material world.
-The Shiva Linga, his upward focused energy, represents the ascending power of yoga, the silent mind of Samadhi and the yogic state of transcendence, the pillar that supports the entire universe.
+The river Ganga that flows down on Shiva’s head represents the immortal stream of higher yogic awareness from planes and lokas beyond this material world.
+The Shiva Linga, his upward focused energy, represents the ascending power of Yoga, the silent mind of Samadhi and the yogic state of transcendence, the pillar that supports the entire universe.

 Shiva’s consort as Devi or Shakti, the Divine Mother, is the Yoga Shakti, the power of yoga always honoured along with him, seen as the left half of his own body.
 From the Kundalini Shakti in the human being to the power of consciousness (Chit-shakti) at a cosmic level, she mirrors his magnificence and allows us to experience it.

-Many great yoga traditions arise from Shiva and honour him as their original guru.
+Many great Yoga traditions arise from Shiva and honour him as their original guru.
 Most Himalayan sadhus are Shaivites.
-Shaivite Yoga includes the venerable Nath traditions that formed the main teachings of Hatha Yoga and Siddha Yoga.
-In Vedic times, Shiva was lauded as Rudra along with the Maruts, his wandering sages who had the power of mantra and prana, and with great Rishis like Vasishta as his devotees.
-Shiva Yogis maintain a special sacred fire in honour of this Vedic heritage.
+Shaivite Yoga includes the venerable Nath traditions that formed the main teachings of Hatha Yoga and Siddha Yoga, including Gorakhnath .
+In Vedic times, Shiva was lauded as Rudra along with the Maruts, his wandering sages who held the power of mantra and prana, with great Rishis like Vasishta as his devotees.
+Shaivite Yogis maintain a special sacred fire in honour of this Vedic heritage.

-Shaivite yoga in the Mahabharata is called Pashupata Yoga.
+Shaivite Yoga in the Mahabharata is called Pashupata Yoga.
 The image of Shiva as Pashupati or the lord of the animals, with a three-headed form, is the most enduring image in Indian art, found as early as the Harappan era.
-Yet the animal pashu alsor refers to the seen world, with Shiva as the seer.
+Yet the animal pashu also refers to the seen world, with Shiva as the seer.
 In addition the animals represent the Nakshatras or constellations with Shiva as the Sun.
-Shiva represents the eternal presence of yoga behind the dharmic culture of India.
+Lord Shiva represents the eternal presence of Yoga behind the dharmic culture of India.

 Shivaratri, the night of Shiva, is the most important day of the year to worship Lord Shiva.
 It occurs at the dark of the moon, specifically the 13/14 tithis just before the New Moon, showing Shiva’s mastery over all the mysteries of the mind (the Moon).
 One stays up all night performing special rituals and mantras to Shiva as the supreme reality to awaken his power within us.
 Yet monthly Shivaratris occur every month and can be used to worship him in the same manner.